Fight household fats, oils and greases by properly disposing of your liquid greases.

 Do Not Contaminate - with bones, food particles or motor oil.

 Used fats and grease can be placed in the garbage after it is solidified with diatomaceous earth, kitty litter, oil absorbent, dirt, or sand inside of a bucket or a bottle.
 Wood chips and sawdust are not recommended because they do not tend to absorb well.

 Solid cooking grease and solidified fats can be placed in the curbside garbage container, or disposed of at the Recycling and Garbage Facilities.
 It is best placed into a bag or container less than 5 gallons in size.
 There is no volume limit.

 Please solidify any liquids (see above, "Dispose Properly").
-Liquid cooking oil generated by households should not be placed in curbside garbage or recycling containers, and it is only accepted at the Olympic View Transfer Station.
+Liquid cooking oil generated by households should not be placed in curbside garbage or recycling containers, and it is accepted at any of Kitsap County's disposal facilities.